somasis/beginning/README.md

 # Beginning, an init system that isn't smarter than you

+"_Omnium rerum principia parva sunt._" --Marcus Tullius Cicero

 An [ISC-licensed](LICENSE) init system and service manager, designed to be deterministic and not do anything unexpected.

-Beginning is still a work-in-progress; it is not finalized.
+Beginning is still a work-in-progress.
 Design choices may still change, and configurations may need to be updated often.
 You should keep an eye on the commit log and actually read the changes if you plan on installing this, until it is stable.

 ## Requirements
 - bash
 - C compiler (for the executables in libexec/)
-- coreutils
+- coreutils (busybox is more than enough)
 - syslogd
 - agetty, if you wish to log in from the console